See the Story Index for Wael Abdelgawad’s other stories.

 “Que bien,” Badger enthused in perfectly accented Spanish.
 “Good man.
 Andale, Jelly.
 Vamonos!”

-I hopped back into the convertible, and ten minutes later we pulled to the curb in a quiet residential district off Kings Canyon.
+I hopped back into the convertible, and ten minutes later we sidled up to the curb in a quiet residential district off Kings Canyon Avenue.
 This was a lower-income neighborhood, but the residents took pride in their smaller sized homes and older cars.
 The homes were well maintained, and the yards neatly mowed and trimmed.
 At this time of day, with the adults mostly at work and the kids at school, the neighborhood was quiet.

 Badger took a pair of binoculars from the seat pocket in front of him and handed them to me.
 “Green house halfway up the block, other side,” he said.